Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 - If you'd like to improve your understanding of static typing, I'd suggest playing around with the [mypy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
 - If you want supercharged type-checking, I also recommend keeping an eye on [ty](https://github.com/astral-sh/ty) and [Pyrefly](https://github.com/facebook/pyrefly) - neither is production ready as of writing, but both look very promising!
+- We (at Quansight) are collaborating with Meta to improve static typing support across the Python ecosystem.
+If you have any requests, or would just like to stay up-to-date with the effort, you can follow [the thread on Discourse](https://discuss.python.org/t/call-for-suggestions-nominate-python-packages-for-typing-improvements/80186/12).

 If you'd like help with advanced static typing, or with other issues related to the Python scientific ecosystem [we can help](https://quansight.com/about-us/#bookacallform)!